 - Honors and cash prizes.
 It is expected that over 150 films will be chosen as official selections.
 Of these, roughly 12-15 will receive special honor at our “Best of the NW Animation Festival” show in September.
-Cash prizes will be awarded for the following categories: “Audience Choice,” “Best Student Film,” and “Best of the Fest.”
+Each film in the “Best of the Fest” program will receive a $20 honorarium.
+Additional cash prizes of $100 will be awarded for the following categories: “Audience Choice,” “Best Student Film,” and “Best of the Fest.”
 Additional honors may be named at the discretion of our executive committee.

 - How honorees are selected.
 During the festival, audience members are asked to identify the films most deserving of recognition.
 Our primary criteria for selecting honorees is number of audience votes.
 The “Audience Choice” award is based solely on these numbers.
 “Best of the Fest” and “Best Student Film” winners are selected from top-scoring candidates by the festival director with assistance from an executive committee.

 - Inclusion in the “Best of the Fest” screening.
 Because our method for gathering audience input is unusually labor-intensive, competition honorees are not announced during the main festival.
 Instead, these films receive special attention at our “Best of the Fest” screening in September.
 Cash prize winners will be announced at the same time.
 Filmmakers whose work is selected for this event will be notified via email prior to the screening.